SEC Examination and Enforcement Update for Investment Advisers

 - List the ways that the current market and regulatory environments affect SEC examinations of investment advisers

-- Review and address how to handle the SEC OCIE’s top Examination Priorities, both National Exam Program initiatives as well as priorities specific to investment advisers
+- Review and address how to handle the SEC’s top Examination and Enforcement Priorities, including National Exam Program initiatives as well as priorities specific to investment advisers

 - Demonstrate an understanding of the federal and state examination processes from first notice to final follow-up to avoid unnecessary interruption of the firm’s business